Abstract algebra: Early ring theory

 For commutative rings, several areas together led to commutative ring theory.
 In two papers in 1828 and 1832, Gauss formulated the Gaussian integers and showed that they form a unique factorization domain (UFD) and proved the biquadratic reciprocity law.
 Jacobi and Eisenstein at around the same time proved a cubic reciprocity law for the Eisenstein integers.
-The study of Fermat's last theorem led to the algebraic integers.
+The study of Fermat's Last Theorem led to the algebraic integers.
 In 1847, Gabriel Lamé thought he had proven FLT, but his proof was faulty as he assumed all the cyclotomic fields were UFDs, yet as Kummer pointed out, $\mathbb{Q}(\zeta_{23}))$ was not a UFD.
 In 1846 and 1847 Kummer introduced ideal numbers and proved unique factorization into ideal primes for cyclotomic fields.
 Dedekind extended this in 1871 to show that every nonzero ideal in the domain of integers of an algebraic number field is a unique product of prime ideals, a precursor of the theory of Dedekind domains.
 Overall, Dedekind's work created the subject of algebraic number theory.

 In the 1850s, Riemann introduced the fundamental concept of a Riemann surface.
 Riemann's methods relied on an assumption he called Dirichlet's principle, which in 1870 was questioned by Weierstrass.
 Much later, in 1900, Hilbert justified Riemann's approach by developing the direct method in the calculus of variations.
 In the 1860s and 1870s, Clebsch, Gordan, Brill, and especially M. Noether studied algebraic functions and curves.
 In particular, Noether studied what conditions were required for a polynomial to be an element of the ideal generated by two algebraic curves in the polynomial ring $\mathbb{R}[x, y]$, although Noether did not use this modern language.
 In 1882 Dedekind and Weber, in analogy with Dedekind's earlier work on algebraic number theory, created a theory of algebraic function fields which allowed the first rigorous definition of a Riemann surface and a rigorous proof of the Riemann–Roch theorem.
-Kronecker in the 1880s, Hilbert in 1890, Lasker in 1905, and Macauley in 1913 further investigated the ideals of polynomial rings implicit in E. Noether's work.
+Kronecker in the 1880s, Hilbert in 1890, Lasker in 1905, and Macaulay in 1913 further investigated the ideals of polynomial rings implicit in E. Noether's work.
 Lasker proved a special case of the Lasker-Noether theorem, namely that every ideal in a polynomial ring is a finite intersection of primary ideals.
-Macauley proved the uniqueness of this decomposition.
+Macaulay proved the uniqueness of this decomposition.
 Overall, this work led to the development of algebraic geometry.